teoks0199/tp/docs/UserGuide.md

 `edit-stall s/STALL_INDEX [n/STALL_NAME] [l/LOCATION] [r/STALL_RATING] [d/STALL_DESCRIPTION] `

 **Example:**
-You wish to change the location of the seventh stall in the list, as the stall has relocated from Utown to Frontier.
+You wish to change the location of the Western stall in the list, as the stall has relocated from Utown to Deck.
 <div markdown="block" class="alert alert-white">

-Editing the seventh stall from the list:
+Editing a specific stall:

-1. Type `edit-stall s/7 l/Frontier` into the *Command Box*.
+1. Type `edit-stall s/1 l/Frontier` into the *Command Box*.
 1. Press `Enter` to execute.

 Outcome:

 1. The *Result Display* will show a success message.
-1. You have now edited the seventh stall from the list, and the list of stalls will be updated.
+1. You have now edited the first stall from the list, and the list of stalls will be updated.
+2. The _Left Display_ will show the stall Name with the updated information.
 </div>

 ![ListOutcome](images/userGuide/editStallOutcome.png)